-Upon request by the Department, commencing with the 2022 model year, vehicle manufacturers are required to provide reports on all assembly-line emission testing and functional test results collected as a result of compliance with this regulation and California Code of Regulations, Title 13, Section 2062.
+Upon request by the Department, for 2022 through 2025 model year and 2027 through 2032 model year, vehicle manufacturers are required to provide reports on all assemblyline emission testing and functional test results collected as a result of compliance with this regulation and California Code of Regulations, Title 13, Section 2062.
 Reports must be provided to the Department or to the Department's designee.